pridevel/slate/source/index.html.md

 To use jQuery in your application you need to include it in your Html file and the way you can do that is by searching on web for [jQuery CDN](https://code.jquery.com/).
 Now from there you can pickup any version of jQuery and include in your Html document, so that you can link your application with jQuery.

+To refer a jQuery documentation you can always visit [this site](http://api.jquery.com/).

 ## jQuery Syntax

 Syntax: $(selector).action()